LoRyder1/LoRyder1.github.io/unit1_projects/Reactjs.md

 - Improves code maintability,
 - Spending less time on maintaining code means more time spent on delivering business value for customers

+ **A little bit of theory**

+    - react objects are called components.
+Each of them may contain data and renders view in a declarative way - based only on current data state.
+    - Each React component has 2 inputs:
+      - props - shortcut of properties, these are mean to be immutable
+      - state - mutable
+    - After changing the state, React will automatically re-render the component to answer a new input
+    - All React components must implement render method which must return another React object or null.